 The International Securities Lending Association (ISLA) is a trade association established in 1989 to represent the common interests of participants in the securities lending industry.
-ISLA works closely with European regulators and in the United Kingdom has representation on the Securities Lending and Repo Committee, a committee of market practitioners chaired by the Bank of England.
+ISLA works closely with regulators across Europe and our activities embrace markets and prudential regulatory regimes as well as investor protection.
+In the United Kingdom, the association has representation on the Securities Lending Committee, a committee of market practitioners chaired by the Bank of England.

-The Association has contributed to a number of major market initiatives, including the development of the UK Securities Borrowing and Lending Code of Guidance and the industry-standard lending agreement, the Global Master Securities Lending Agreement (GMSLA).
+ISLA has contributed to a number of major market initiatives, including the development of the UK Money Markets Code and the industry-standard lending agreement, the Global Master Securities Lending Agreement (GMSLA).

-ISLA has approximately 100 members comprising of insurance companies, pension funds, asset managers, banks, securities dealers and service providers representing more than 4,000 underlying clients.
-While based in London, ISLA represents members from more than twenty countries in Europe, the Middle East and North America.
+ISLA has over 140 members comprising of insurance companies, pension funds, asset managers, banks, securities dealers and service providers.
+While ISLA is based in London, it represents members predominately across the UK and Europe, and across the globe.

-ISLA appointed Kevin McNulty as its Chief Executive in 2009, and has an elected Board of fifteen industry professionals representing firms from all parts of the industry, the current Chairman being Andy Krangel of Citibank.
+In 2016, ISLA appointed Andrew Dyson as its Chief Executive and has an elected Board of fourteen industry professionals representing firms from all parts of the industry globally.

 (To view board details, please visit the ‘ISLA Board’ page)